Choose another writer in this calendar:

 Maugham lived in Paris for ten years as a struggling young

-which drew on his experiences of attending women in childbirth.
-Maugham
+(1897), drew on his experiences of attending women in childbirth.

 the title character.
-His first play, A Man of Honour, was
+Maugham's first play, A Man of Honour, was

 produced in 1903.
 Four of his dramas ran simultaneously in London in